BFletchall/Project-4---Group-4---Machine-Learning/README.md

  <img src="https://github.com/BFletchall/Project-4-Group-4-Machine-Learning/blob/main/models/RDM_actual_vs_predicted.png" alt="Linear Regression Results" width="50%">

-- A revised Random Forest Model was executed again, but this time the Software Estimate time was included in model to deteremine if it would help improve accuracy.
+- A revised Random Forest Model was executed again, but this time the Software Estimate time was included in model to determine if it would help improve accuracy.
    - Converted "Assembly_EstTotalHours_ThisLaborGroup" to seconds to ensure it aligned with actual job time field "TimeInSeconds_ThisWorkSegment".
    - Included same binning strategy from first Random Forest Model design
    - Results drastically improved, with the result improving to 69% accuracy